BJeannot1/POWeR-FADS/README.md

     In the above command, "testcase" is the name of a folder containing an "Inputs" subfolder.
 The "Inputs" subfolder contains input files corresponding to the test case, as described below.
 An "Outptus" subfolder will be created in the "testcase" folder as a result of running POWeR-FADS, and outputs of POWeR-FADS will be saved in this subfolder.

-  For example : "python POWeR-FADS.py Test_case_1" and "python POWeR-FADS.py Test_case_2"  simulate respectively the synthetic test cases 1 and 2 presented in Jeannot et al.(submitted).
+  For example : "python POWeR-FADS.py Test_case_1" and "python POWeR-FADS.py Test_case_2"  simulate respectively the synthetic test cases 1 and 2 presented in Jeannot et al.(2023).
 It is also possible to deal with several test cases in only one call to POWeR-FADS, by writing several command line arguments in sequence when calling the program.
 Example : "python POWeR-FADS.py Test_case_1 Test_case_2"

   ## 3. Description of input files
 ### zm_zf.txt